Bahraini dinar

 The name dinar derives from the Roman denarius.

-As of December 2021, the Bahraini dinar is the second highest-valued currency unit after the Kuwaiti dinar, at 2.65 United States dollars per unit.
+As of December 2021, the Bahraini dinar is the second highest-valued currency unit after the Kuwaiti dinar, mainly because of the countries oil prices, at 2.65 United States dollars per unit.

 History

-The Bahraini dinar was introduced in 1965, replacing the Gulf rupee at a rate of 10 rupees = 1 dinar.
-The dinar was initially valued at 3/4 of a pound sterling (15 shillings).
-When sterling was devalued in 1967, the dinar was repegged to 17s 6d sterling (7/8 of a pound).
+The Bahraini dinar was introduced in 1965, replacing the Gulf rupee at a rate of 10 rupees = 1 dinar = 15 shillings (3/4 pound) sterling.
+Bahrain did not follow India's devaluation of the rupee in 1966 or sterling's devaluation in 1967.
 Bahraini coins and notes were introduced at that time.

 Initially, Abu Dhabi adopted the Bahraini dinar but changed to the dirham in 1973, with 1 dirham = 100 fils = 0.100 dinar.

 Exchange rate

 In December 1980, the dinar was officially pegged to the IMF's special drawing rights (SDRs).
 In practice, it is fixed at $1 USD = 0.376 BHD, which translates to approximately 1 BHD = US$2.65957 and, consequently, just over 9.9734 Saudi Arabian riyals.
 This rate was made official in 2001 via Decree (48) Article 1, and Saudi riyals are accepted at all points of sale in Bahrain at 10 to 1, with the exception of the Saudi 500 riyal note which is only accepted in major supermarkets, airports and electronic shops.

 Before Malta's adoption of the euro on 1 January 2008, it was the third-highest-valued currency unit after the Kuwaiti dinar and Maltese lira.
 After Malta adopted the euro, the dinar became the second highest-valued currency unit.